karenjeffrey/karenjeffrey.github.io/_pages/about.md

 •  Developing evidence-based policies to manage workforce transitions and mitigate AI-related risks

-Also interested in refining approaches to measurement and research methods.
-Passionate about using data to uncover insights that shape better policies, including leveraging survey data to understand people’s lived experiences.
+I'm also interested in refining approaches to measurement and research methods.
+I'm particularly passionate about using data to uncover insights that shape better policies, including leveraging survey data to understand people’s lived experiences.